Reports / Plans

 In the News

-2016 Regional Sustainability Award Winners!
+- 2016 Regional Sustainability Award Winners

-The Town of Coventry was presented with CRCOG’s 2016 Regional Sustainability Award in early June for the progressive work of the Coventry Lake Advisory and Monitoring Committee (aka CLAM).
+The Town of Coventry was presented with CRCOG’s 2016 Regional Sustainability Award for the progressive work of the Coventry Lake Advisory and Monitoring Committee (aka CLAM).
 CLAM is an advocate for Coventry’s Lake Wangumbaug and its watershed, collecting, analyzing and sharing information to advise the Town of Coventry on best practices for preserving the lake and refining its value as a centerpiece of the community.
 The Committee has contributed significantly to the improvement of environmental quality through the protection, conservation and stewardship of this important natural resource, and has executed many innovative initiatives, including the recent completion of The Coventry Lake Management Plan and the annual ‘State of Coventry Lake’ public forums.

 Click here to access a copy of the Plan.